UMT 12x20 white / N38 - magnetic pin

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these products can be problematic in medical diagnosis when they are in the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products have the potential to hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets